Coronavirus and UK Travel Quarantine Rules

 - Unpaid Leave

-If they do not have enough holiday entitlement to cover the original holiday plus the period of isolation you would be entitled to record the period as unpaid leave.
+If they do not have enough holiday entitlement to cover the original holiday plus the period of quarantine you would be entitled to record the quarantine period as unpaid leave.

-However, the Treasury Direction issued on the Coronavirus Job Retention Scheme (“CJRS”) states “No CJRS claim may be made in respect of an employee if it is abusive or is otherwise contrary to the exceptional purpose of CJRS”.
+If the employee had not been on furlough when the period of holiday started then the situation is a little more complex.
+The Treasury Direction issued on the Coronavirus Job Retention Scheme states “No CJRS claim may be made in respect of an employee if it is abusive or is otherwise contrary to the exceptional purpose of CJRS”.
 The CJRS guidance confirms that the purpose of the CJRS scheme is to assist employers who cannot maintain their workforce because their operations have been affected by coronavirus.

-You will need to have a conversation with them before they travel to agree how the period of quarantine will be dealt with i.e. working from home, extended holiday or unpaid leave (see the suggestions above).
+You will need to have conversations with all your employees to determine how they intend to manage the period of quarantine on their return to England, if they will be travelling abroad i.e. working from home, extended holiday or unpaid leave (see the suggestions above).

-If you require the employee to take holiday to cover the period of quarantine you must provide the employee with notice equivalent to at least twice the period of leave to be taken.
-For example, the employer must give two days’ notice to take one day’s leave, or two weeks’ notice to take one week’s leave.
+If you do not reach agreement with the employee and intend to enforce a period of holiday to cover the period of quarantine you must provide the employee with notice equivalent to at least twice the period of leave to be taken.
+For example, you would be required to give twenty days’ notice to take ten day’s leave.
 If you have the conversation with them before they travel you should therefore be able to satisfy the notice period time limits if you are unable to reach agreement and resort to enforcing the employee to take holiday.

 How To Cancel An Employee’s Booked Period Of Holiday